 The medicine is not a performance.
 There’s no ceremony you’re supposed to deliver.
 Your job is to be there.

-Second ceremony, group integration
+Second ceremony, integration, group circle

-Evening brings a group integration circle — the only structured group sharing of the week.
+The day is held the same way as the first: lunch, rest and reflection, and integration coaching afterward, with body work — massage or somatic therapy — available if you want it.
+Evening brings a group integration circle — the only structured group sharing of the stay.
 It’s held carefully.
 No one is required to speak.
-What people share, by this point in the retreat, is often striking in its honesty.
+What people share, by this point, is often striking in its honesty.

-Day six: closing and return
+Day four: closing and return

 What we send you home with is a written integration plan — the practices, conversations, and structures we’ve identified together that will hold the work over the next thirty days.
 We follow up two weeks later, and again at the six-week mark.
 The retreat doesn’t end at checkout.